Dash0 Raises $110M Series B at $1B Valuation

 }

-By switching to your PHP logs to JSON, you've laid the foundation for making your logs a genuinely useful signal for observability rather than a stream of text that cannot be used to debug today's complex systems.
+By switching your PHP logs to JSON, you've laid the foundation that makes your logs a genuinely useful signal for observability rather than a stream of text that cannot be used to debug today's complex systems.

 Enriching PHP logs with contextual attributes